Dungeon Hill Hike

 Distance: ?

-The south side of the Dungeon Range is hiked from Loch Trool, situated by Glentrool village, 34 miles southeast of Ayr via the village of Straiton, or 9 miles north of Newton Stewart in the county of Dumfries & Galloway.
-The village is about 30 houses with a popular small hotel for drinks and meals.
-The hotel is situated about 1 mile south of the village, named the House o Hill.
-The Glentrool Holiday Park for camping is close to the village.
+The south side of the Dungeon Range is hiked from Loch Trool, by Glentrool village, 34 miles southeast of Ayr via the village of Straiton, or 9 miles north of Newton Stewart in the county of Dumfries & Galloway.
+The Village is about 30 houses with a popular small Hotel for drinks and meals.
+The Hotel is about 1 mile south of the village, named the House o Hill.
+The Glentrool Holiday Park for camping is close to the Village.

-Glentrool Park is situated about 1 mile east of Glentrool village with a visitor centre, a few car parks, and many walk/cycle paths throughout.
+Glentrool Park is mile east of Glentrool village with a visitor centre, a few car parks, and many walk/cycle paths throughout.

 Below is a view of the Glentrool Visitor Centre with parking for many cars and signs giving information on the walking and biking trails throughout the park, and around Loch Trool.
 The signs also give information on astrology as this area is so remote, it is classed as a dark skies area, one of the top areas in the UK for viewing the stars.